Bow draw: Thumb draw and release

 The thumb draw uses only the thumb, the strongest single digit, to grasp the string.
 The index and/or middle fingers close over the outside of the thumb to reinforce the grip.
 This is often called the "Mongolian draw/release", but it is traditional for all ethnicities across the Asian steppes, extending to Korea, China, Russia, Persia and Turkey.
 It is typically used with a thumb ring for protection of the thumb pad and joints.
 It was also used by Ishi, the last of the Yahi, with his short bows.

 This draw was also used by the Romans and Byzantines, and it is mentioned in Byzantine manuals.

 It gives a narrower grip on the string, as only one digit is used, and this may help to avoid "string pinch" with shorter bows such as the composite bows normally used from horseback.
+Additionally, the pressure exerted on the arrow from the index finger holds the arrow to the right side of the bow (for right handed shooters).
+This is especially useful for mounted archers as the bouncing from the horse would otherwise cause the arrow to flop around.
 It may also avoid a problem occasionally faced by archers using the Mediterranean release, when the three fingers do not release at exactly the same time and thus foul the draw.
 It also positions the string further back in the hand, allowing a longer draw, all else being equal.
 This release is normally used with the arrow on the right side of the bow for a right-handed archer, and on the left side of the bow for a left-handed archer.